alexcrea/CustomAnvil/README.md

 - Custom XP cost for every aspect of the anvil.
 - Permissions to bypass level limit or enchantment restriction.
 - Display xp cost instead of "to expensive" when above lv 40. (need ProtocoLib)
+- Can handle some custom enchantment plugins (see bellow for more information)
 - Gui to configure the plugin in game.
 ---
 ### Permissions: